 Best Currency to Use for Vietnam

-When I came to Vietnam in the early 2000s, it was quite common for restaurants and taxies to take and even want to be paid in United States dollars.
+When I came to Vietnam in the early 2000s, it was common for restaurants and taxis to take and even agreed to be paid in dollars.
 Many places would tell you the price in US dollars and the local Vietnamese dong currency.

 This practice is now becoming less and less common.
-Some tourist shops, who may also be acting as “money changers,” may be willing to take your US dollar cash, but I find this a less common practice throughout Vietnam.
+Some tourist shops, who may also act as “money changers,” may be willing to take your US dollar cash, but I find this a less common practice throughout Vietnam.

 If you go to an ATM and want to get out money, you can not get the money out in US dollars; in Vietnam, you can only take money out in Vietnamese Dong.

 The airport taxis now usually want to have the Vietnamese dong and do not want it paid in United States dollars.
-The reason is they maybe do not want to go through the hassle to try to exchange the United States dollars you are giving them.
+They may not want to go through the hassle of trying to exchange the United States dollars you are giving them.

 Some shops that cater to tourists in downtown Hanoi are happy to take your US dollar cash.
-These shops will be sure to cover themselves for any exchange rate differences; you may end up paying slightly more by paying in United States dollars than if you paid in Vietnamese dong.
+These shops will be sure to cover themselves for any exchange rate differences; you may pay slightly more in United States dollars than if you paid in Vietnamese dong.